krpors/delver/README.md

 filename.
 Will throw an MBeanException if that failed.

 You can use `JConsole` or `VisualVM` to make a connection to an MBeanServer to view the stats.
+If you try monitoring a JVM with for example VisualVM, and the message

+> Data not available because JMX connection to the JMX agent could not be established

+is shown, try running the JVM with the `-Dcom.sun.management.jmxremote` parameter.